Posts

 Some Thoughts on World Prematurity Day

-November 17 marks World Prematurity Day.
+November 17 marks World Prematurity Day .
 One might wonder why awareness needs to be raised about premature births.
-Well, I can tell you you firsthand that it is a really good thing when more people are aware of the risks and complications, not to mention the emotional toll, of having a baby born too early.
-Faith and Daddy Having a baby born prematurely is not something most expectant parents think about until it happens to them.
+Well, I can tell you firsthand that it is a really good thing when more people are aware of the risks and complications, not to mention the emotional toll, of having a baby born too early.
+Having a baby born prematurely is not something most expectant parents think about until it happens to them.
 Most moms-to-be who first learn they are pregnant automatically think they have seven or eight months to prepare for one of the biggest days of their life.
 Expectant parents usually have one response when asked if they are hoping for a boy or a girl - "As long as the baby's healthy."
 But sadly, sometimes that's not always the case - especially if the baby is born too early.
 I will never forget the book I was reading shortly after finding out I was pregnant with Faith - "What to Expect When You're Expecting."
-It was a gr
+It was a great resource that o...

 Full of Life

 Not too long ago, someone at church commented to me, "Your daughter is so full of life."
 I have heard lots of positive comments about Faith throughout the years, but this one brought tears to my eyes.
 To think that my daughter - a nine-year-old girl bound to a wheelchair was full of life - meant the world to me.
 Faith's disability causes her to be different from her peers and others around her.
-She understands this and although she can get frustrated, she doesn't let it get her down.
+She understands this, and although she gets frustrated at times, she doesn't let her disability get her down.
 She has a very positive attitude about life.
 I give a lot of the credit to those who pray without ceasing for her and to Jesus who helps her on her journey each and every day.
 I truly praise God that someone who sees my daughter sees that she has a joyful life despite her special needs.
 Full of joy I know too well this isn't always the case.
-Usually, when someone pictures in their mind a nine-year-old who needs to use a wheelchair for mobility, gets her nutrition from a feedin
+Usually, when someone pictures in their mind a nine-year-old who needs to use a wheelchair for mobility, gets her nutri...

 A Jam-Packed Month of May

-The month of May is already nearly over - it makes perfect sense why it went by so fast as this month was jam-packed.
+The month of May is already nearly over!
+But it makes perfect sense why it went by so fast, because this month was jam-packed.
 It's hard to believe that June is just around the corner.
-I can share in our pastor's sentiment when he said the year is half over but it seems like 2013 has just begun!
+I can share in our pastor's sentiment when he said the year is half over, but it seems like 2013 has just begun!
 On the first Thursday of May, JOY Internationa l had its last Java JOY of the season.
 We had a great get-together as we celebrated moms and discussed the powerful prayers of a mom.
 We had a wonderful panel of three amazing moms who shared their hearts on praying for their children.
 We also shared testimonies of answered prayers for ourselves and our children.
-As Java JOY coordinator, I am relieved to be taking some time off but I already have lots of ideas for our next season which starts up again in September!
-Me with our mom panel at Java JOY Me and Faith on Mother's Day Me and Faith playing our favorite game - Wheel of Fortune At the beginning of the month we had another ro
+As Java JOY coordinator, I am relieved to be taking some time off, but I already have lots of ideas for our next season which starts up again in September!
+Me with our mom panel at Java JOY Me and Faith on Mother's Day Me and Faith playing our favorite game - Wheel of Fortune At the beginning of the month, we...

 Mom - Something I Never Thought I Would Be